riccibruno/riccibruno.github.io/_posts/2018-03-04-c++_order_of_evaluation.md

    - *undefined* ---
      The standard imposes absolutely no requirements on the behavior of programs which contains undefined behaviors.
+     In particular the program might do anything between work for some sense of the word <<work>>, crash, crash your computer and launch all missiles.

  - *memory location* ---
    A memory location is one of the following (4.4 [intro.memory]/3):